 Folks, I don't think I know anyone who doesn't love a good frittata.
 Do you?

-You could easily do that with this red pepper and spinach frittata and make it your own.
+So you could easily do that with this red pepper and spinach frittata and make it your own!

 Just by changing the type of cheese you use (I've suggested mozzarella or cheddar in the recipe below) or using any leftover vegetables you've got a hearty and filling low carb recipe!